olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557687812407](readme-images/1557687812407.png)

 To add a conditional property, press *Add* under the list with conditional properties.
 Each conditional property has *Condition* (an expression with placeholders for indices, function name and function arguments), *Function regex* (to fulfill the condition, a function name should match this regular expression) and *Mode* (*Current stackframe*, *All stackframes*, *All stackframes (args only)*).
 If mode is set to *Current stackframe* the condition is checked only in the current stack frame.
-If set to *All stackframes*, the condition is fulfilled if it's fulfilled on one of the stack frames in the call stack.
+If set to *All stackframes*, the condition is fulfilled if it's fulfilled on one of the stack frames in the call stack (note this option works rather slowly).
 Finally, if mode set to *All stackframes (args only)*, we iterate other stack frames, check if function name in the stack frame matches the regex, substitute function name, function arguments, and indices and evaluate the expression in **the current stack frame**.

 To specify a label, we will use the same syntax as we used for all expressions, but these expressions will be surrounded by the additional placeholders `{}`.